clevertech/YiiBackbone/README.md

 Backbone Resoueces
 ==================

-I recommend going through the following resources so you can understand some advanced concepts on using Backbone.js.
+I recommend going through the following resources for some advanced concepts on using Backbone.js.

 http://lostechies.com/derickbailey/category/backbone/